-• areas that provide habitat that greatly enhances species' survival.
+- areas with high species and community diversity - areas that provide habitat that greatly enhances species' survival.

-There are many habitat types that may meet these definitions; those that were considered during the site investigations as they had the potential to be present in the area, and the discussion of their potential occurrence on the Project location, are addressed below:
+There are many habitat types that may meet these definitions; those that were considered during the site investigations as they had the potential to be present in the area, and the discussion of their potential occurrence on the Project location, are addressed below.